zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 501 Micro Theory II/Mechanism Design 501 VI - Moral Hazard.md

 ## Limited Liability

 We might be interested in the scenario in which wages cannot be negative.
-Then we have three constraints:
+Then we have three constraints on the principal problem.

 ## Continuous Effort